 TIGIT Antagonist Monoclonal Antibody

 - TIGIT (T-cell Immunoreceptor with Ig and ITIM domains) is a co-inhibitory receptor expressed on all T-cell subtypes, including regulatory T cells (Tregs), and NK cells.
-Expression of the TIGIT ligand on tumor cells therefore prevents immune cells from recognizing and attacking the tumor.
+TIGIT ligands are highly expressed on tumor cells, which therefore prevents immune cells from recognizing and attacking the tumor.
 Administration of TIGIT antagonistic antibodies prevents cancer-mediated immune suppression and provides a therapeutic benefit in several mouse models of cancer, both as a monotherapy and in combination with other checkpoint modulators.

 - This anti-tumoral effect is increased with ADCC-enabling TIGIT antibody.

-- EOS884448, iTeos’s clinical candidate antibody, will enter a Phase I clinical trial in the second half of 2019.
+- EOS-448, iTeos’s clinical candidate antibody, entered a Phase I clinical trial in February 2020.

 - Restore T/NK-cell activity by blocking CD155/CD112-mediated immunosuppression

 - Allow engagement of CD226 costimulatory by CD155

 - Deplete tumor cells (heme malignancies) and immunosuppressive Treg that have the highest expression of TIGIT

 - Increase local inflammation by engaging Fcγ receptor on effector cells